Period: March–April 2022

 Targets engaged/destroyed (286,000+ / 101,000+):

-A strike on a refinery or port is not just "an explosion."
-Its economic function is broader:
+A strike on a refinery or port is not reducible to an "explosion."
+The economic function is broader:

 ```

-downtime + repair + rerouting + insurance + export delay + fiscal loss + PVO diversion
+downtime + repair + rerouting + insurance + export delay + fiscal loss + air defense diversion

 ```